Venezuelan professor detained by ICE despite following legal procedures

 Angel Camacho, a Venezuelan asylum seeker with temporary protected status and a work permit, was arrested by Border Patrol agents at a Dania Beach station after being cleared and approved to perform IT work there.
 He spent 30 days detained at an Everglades detention facility before being released on bond.
 Camacho is married to a U.S. citizen, has American-born children, and was applying for permanent residency at the time of his detention.

 Juan Manuel Arellano Zepeda, a 48-year-old Mexican national and owner of El Fresco restaurant in Bloomington, was detained by ICE on January 6 and held in El Paso, Texas.
-Arellano Zepeda, who has lived in the U.S. for 25 years and has a pending Visa T application, was arrested during Operation Metro Surge.
-His family reports he has no criminal record and was not given a court hearing as of the article's publication.
+Arellano Zepeda, who has lived in the U.S. for 25 years and has a pending Visa T application, was initially reported missing by his family after they found his car empty with the driver's side window rolled down.
+His daughter Laura Janyra Arellano Molina told Newsweek that her father called to say he was being taken to El Paso, and the family later identified him in ICE facility photos posted on social media.
+The restaurant described Arellano Zepeda as "always characterized by his kindness and respect toward his customers and the public."
+His family said he has no criminal record and has not had a court hearing as of the article's publication.

 Marvin Hernandez Lopez, who entered the U.S. in 2013 and has been living here with family and a business, was detained by ICE while traveling to work last month.
 He argues ICE is wrongfully holding him under a statute requiring mandatory detention instead of one allowing bond hearings.
 The court granted a temporary restraining order preventing his transfer outside Florida's Middle District while his habeas petition is pending, but denied his request for immediate release or bond hearing.

-Victor Diaz, a 36-year-old Nicaraguan restaurant worker, died by suicide in January 2025 in a medical holding room at Camp East Montana in El Paso, Texas while in ICE custody.
-Diaz was detained by ICE in Minnesota and transferred to the crowded El Paso facility, where he lost contact with relatives.
+Victor Diaz, a 36-year-old Nicaraguan restaurant worker, died by suicide in January 2025 while in ICE custody at Camp East Montana in El Paso, Texas.
+Diaz was initially detained by ICE in Minnesota and transferred to the crowded El Paso facility, where he lost contact with relatives.
 After reporting harassment from fellow detainees, he was placed in isolation, where he subsequently died by suicide.